-It is convenient to summarize the comparative statics of the wedges and of labor supply on the endogenous outcomes we will study in the empirical analysis, i.e., wage rates, aggregate TFP, and firm entry.
+We now summarize the comparative statics of the wedges and of labor supply on the endogenous outcomes we will study in the empirical analysis, namely wage rates, aggregate TFP, and firm entry.
 Consider the effect of the various wedges on the equilibrium allocations and prices.
-As is clear from equations (5)-(6), increasing $\tau_y$ and $\tau_k$ will lower the equilibrium wage and increase the aggregate TFP.
-The mechanism is that increasing these wedges will lower profits and distort the optimal size and optimal use of capital in the firm.
-This makes it less attractive for potential entrepreneurs to enter.
-The result is that the TFP cutoff $z^$ increases, thereby inducing positive selection among entrants: only the most productive entrepreneurs will enter when there are large distortions to capital and output, i.e., when $\tau_y$ and $\tau_k$ are large.
-Lower entry in turn lowers the demand for labor, inducing a lower equilibrium w.
+As is clear from equations (5)-(6), increasing τ_y and τ_k will lower the equilibrium wage and increase the aggregate TFP.
+The mechanism is that increasing these wedges will lower profits and distort the optimal size and optimal use of capital in the firm, which makes it less attractive for potential entrepreneurs to enter.
+This increases the TFP cutoff z^ , thereby inducing positive selection among entrants: only the most productive entrepreneurs will enter when there are large distortions to capital and output, i.e., when τ_y and τ_k are large.
+Lower entry in turn reduces the demand for labor, inducing a lower equilibrium w.
 The key insight is that capital wedges and output wedges cause the wage rate and the aggregate TFP to move in opposite directions.

-While $\tau_y$ and $\tau_k$ have similar qualitative effects on wages, aggregate TFP, and firm entry, they have different effects on the aggregate labor income share and on the aggregate capital-wage-bill ratio.
+While τ_y and τ_k have similar qualitative effects on wages, aggregate TFP, and firm entry, they have different effects on the aggregate labor income share and on the aggregate capital-wage-bill ratio.
 This is what identifies these wedges.
 We return to this below.

 Consider now varying the entry barrier.
-A larger $\psi$ will lower the number of potential entrants.
-If the productivity cutoff $z^$ was held constant there would be fewer entrants and less demand for labor.
+A larger ψ will lower the number of potential entrants.
+If the productivity cutoff z^ was held constant there would be fewer entrants and less demand for labor.
 To clear the labor market the wage must fall in order to induce each firm to hire more workers and to attract more entrants.
-The TFP cutoff $z^$ falls in response to the lower wages: firms with lower productivity are able to operate since labor is cheaper.
+The TFP cutoff z^ falls in response to the lower wages: firms with lower productivity are able to operate since labor is cheaper.
 This induces negative selection which in turn lowers the aggregate TFP.
-The result is that an increase in the entry barrier $\psi$ will lower firm entry, wages, and aggregate TFP.
-Thus, aggregate TFP, firm entry, and wage rates all move in the same direction in response to movements in $\psi$ (cf. Table 3).
+The result is that an increase in the entry barrier ψ will lower firm entry, wages, and aggregate TFP.
+Thus, aggregate TFP, firm entry, and wage rates all move in the same direction in response to movements in ψ (cf. Table 3).